News, Vision & Voice for the Advisory Community

 Brooke's Note: That old Michael Jordan aphorism about how it's not about how you start but how you finish comes to mind here.
 Not that John Straus had a bad start to his career.
 He rose high at UBS.
 But he's been battling for years to finish well by occupying the right spot in the RIA ecosystem.
 The same could be said for Raymond James, which has a pedigree nonpareil as a regional, semi-national full-service and indie broker-dealer serving the mass-affluent and low-end high net worth market.
 But Raymond James also wants a real toehold in the RIA and high-up high net worth market.
 Straus and Ray Jay come together in this deal with hard-won experience and a wrinkle or two in their business model and a "very good contract" that give this launch a shot at piercing the stratosphere.

-After flirting with the idea of starting a roll-up for about seven years, a former UBS wealth chief pulled the trigger after locking arms with Raymond James and signing a deal with Addepar to position itself as a spot where RIAs serving ultra high-net-worth clients can prosper.
+After flirting with the idea of starting a roll-up for about seven years, a former UBS wealth chief joined forces with Raymond James and signed a deal with Addepar Inc. to position itself as a place where RIAs serving ultrahigh-net-worth clients can prosper.

 John Straus spent most of the past five years heading FallLine Strategic Advisors, which he formed in March 2012 with Peter Ruhlin, advising roll-ups on how to roll.
 See: Former Morgan Stanley and UBS wealth management chief flirts with roll-up model then pivots to management consulting.

-But after watching from the sidelines -- consulting with private equity firms, wealth management companies and service providers to the wealth management industry -- he finally saw his opportunity to pounce, though it took years for FallLine Securities LLC to come to fruition.
+But after watching from the sidelines -- consulting with private equity firms, wealth management companies and service providers to the wealth management industry -- he finally saw his opportunity, though it took years for FallLine Securities LLC to come to fruition.